-The sculptural photo body of work by Alexander Nesbitt.
-These three dimensional collage panel photographic works are comprised of a series of images shot at varying angles to form a composite image.
+The sculptural photographic body of work by Alexander Nesbitt – These three dimensional collage panel photographic works are comprised of a series of images shot at varying angles to form a composite image.
 The arrangement is previsualized and shot on location to fit together the way they are later assembled.

-The printed images are epoxy coated and adhered to rigid panels.
-These are bolted together with the individual images angled from one another in a series of fragmented planes that create a piece which gently arcs around the viewer and stands proud of the wall.
+The printed images are epoxy coated or lacquered and adhered to rigid panels.
+These are bolted together with the individual images angled from one another in a series of fragmented planes that create a piece which arcs toward the viewer and stands proud of the wall.

 Below is a large collage called “Abandonment” on Epoxy coated plywood panels.
 This was first exhibited in a solo show in the Newport Art Museum Ilgenfritz gallery in 2003 and has been in storage since.
 The image depicts a mysterious view of the largely unknown “Redoubt” at Fort Adams in Newport.